 What do you all think?
 Is this something you’ve observed over the past few years?
 If you too think there’s been an erosion in conference etiquette, what do you think is the cause?
 If you’re not a historian, tell us if this is something you’ve seen in your field, too.
 If you are a graduate student who’s been encouraged to participate in professional conferences, do your advisors talk to you about professional expectations for your performance?
 Tell me!

-52 Responses to “Academic conference etiquette: do we haz it?”
+52 thoughts on “Academic conference etiquette: do we haz it?”